YangLin404/lora_weather_station/demo/weather_station/proximus/README.md

-# Weather station with LoRa and The Things network(TTN)
+# Weather station with LoRa and Proximus

 ## Introduction